 3. Targets

-By 20XX, XXX ICT innovative solutions promoted for greening the environment.
+Increase of ICT innovative solutions promoted for greening the environment.

-By 20XX, XXX countries have ratified international agreements e.g. Tampere Convention, and included in their regulations laws obliging manufacturers to use certified methodologies and procedures, as well as quality standards to significantly reduce the WEEE volume.

-XX dialogues initiated by 20XX to promote the use of more ICTs to communicate and engage with the civil society.
+Dialogues to promote the use of more ICTs to communicate and engage with the civil society.

-XXX partnerships built with international associations of amateur radio operators by 20XX to train people at the national level on using amateur radio during disasters.

-XXX awareness outreach programmes by 20XX developed about the role of ICTs in supporting opportunities for society and nature through the expansion of a green economy and through elaborating e-environment.
+XXXImplementation of awareness outreach programmes developed about the role of ICTs in supporting opportunities for society and nature through the expansion of a green economy and through elaborating e-environment.

-By 20XX guidance developed to identify ICT equipment that makes more efficient use of resources, in particular equipment that is designed for longer life, for easy and effective dismantling and recovery of valuable parts.
+Establishment of guidance developed to identify ICT equipment that makes more efficient use of resources, in particular equipment that is designed for longer life, for easy and effective dismantling and recovery of valuable parts.

-By 20XX guidance developed on life-cycle management for ICT equipment to avoid and minimize e-waste in order to protect workers’ health and the environment.
+Establishment of guidance developed on life-cycle management for ICT equipment to avoid and minimize e-waste in order to protect workers’ health and the environment.

-By 20XX the capacity of meteorological offices in all developing counties strengthened to ensure availability of and accessibility to critical data and information for early warning against hydro meteorological hazards and potential disasters.
+Enhancement of the capacity of meteorological offices in all developing counties strengthened to ensure availability of and accessibility to critical data and information for early warning against hydro meteorological hazards and potential disasters.

-By 20XX, XX countries are using ICTs effectively to support climate services that benefit to the most vulnerable and exposed population to climate change impacts.
+Increasing the number of countries using ICTs effectively to support climate services that benefit to the most vulnerable and exposed population to climate change impacts.

 Annex: Zero Draft Stakeholder Contributions